bouwe77/bouwe77.github.io/README.md

 # TO DO

-- call build.js on Netlify instead of locally.
+- call build.js on Netlify instead of locally???
-- create categories page
 - automate creating new page or blog, specify categories also
-- automate updating categories page.
 - robots.txt + sitemap.xml -> Figure out how this works